We never like to see our furry friends struggling or stressed. So what can we do to help them?

 - High anxiety dog crate: Dogs are natural den animals, so a comfortable, inviting crate is important so that they have a safe space to escape.
 For dogs with high anxiety, it’s recommended that pet parents choose a steel crate so their dog can’t chew through the material.
 Crate covers that simulate a dark cave may also help your dog feel more comfortable.
 Choose a crate that is just big enough for your dog to stand and circle in.
 Place soft padding in the crate to make it cozy.

 If your dog struggles with separation anxiety, an anxiety dog crate or dog anxiety bed combined with a calming melatonin supplement may be a great choice.
 For a dog that suffers from ongoing anxiety throughout the day, a prescription anxiety medication may be needed.
-While a dog that suffers from anxiety due to loud noises or thunderstorms may prefer an anxiety vest for dogs or a calming CBD dog treat to soothe them during the storm.
+A dog that suffers from anxiety due to loud noises or thunderstorms may prefer an anxiety vest for dogs.

 Frequently Asked Questions About Dog Anxiety